Ship’s Stability Course

 Product Overview

 The course is a practical introduction to the subject of ship’s stability in the form of a U.S. Coast Guard-approved correspondence course consisting of 14 modules.
-The fee for the course covers the cost of all materials necessary to complete the course.
+The fee for the course covers the cost of all materials necessary to complete the training.

 This course was originally designed to ensure that National Cargo Bureau (NCB) surveyors understood and were able to properly apply the stability concepts necessary for safe loading and carriage of bulk grain, and to utilize this knowledge in other areas of their profession where concern for ship’s stability is required.